Mostly Sunny with a High Near 32 | SweetwaterNOW

 Sunday Night

-A slight chance of snow.
-Mostly cloudy, with a low around 21.
+A 20 percent chance of snow after 11pm.
+Mostly cloudy, with a low around 22.

 Monday

-A slight chance of snow.
-Mostly cloudy, with a high near 33.
+A 20 percent chance of snow before 11am.
+Mostly cloudy, with a high near 35.

 Monday Night